bGZo/soul/pages/Spring in Action.md

             collapsed:: true
             - > The Java Persistence API (JPA) is a specification for accessing, persisting, and managing data between Java objects/classes and a relational database.
 Hibernate is a popular implementation of JPA, but there are other implementations available, such as EclipseLink and OpenJPA.
               When you include the Hibernate dependency in your project, you are effectively telling the application to use Hibernate as the JPA implementation.
 If you later decide that you want to use a different implementation, such as EclipseLink, you will need to exclude the Hibernate dependency from your project.
 This is because **the application will continue to use Hibernate as the JPA implementation, even if you include the new implementation**.
-              The reason for this is that the JPA specification defines a set of interfaces that must be implemented by any JPA provider.
+              The reason for this is that the JPA specification mark:: s a set of interfaces that must be implemented by any JPA provider.
 When an application is using JPA, it communicates with the database through these interfaces, not directly with the JPA provider.
               When you include the Hibernate dependency, it provides an implementation of the JPA interfaces, and it will be used by the application.
 If you want to use a different JPA provider, you must remove the Hibernate dependency, so that the application will not use it and can find and use the new JPA provider that you have added instead.
               In summary, if you want to use a different JPA implementation, you need to exclude the Hibernate dependency because the application is looking for the JPA interfaces and Hibernate is an implementation of it, so it will use that as default.
 If you want to use another provider, you need to let the application know that you are using another provider. #chatGPT
             - ```xml